bwagenseller/bwagenseller.github.io/learn_to_code/java/java_basics.md

 The basic way to compile is `javac NAME_OF_JAVA_FILE_GOES_HERE.java`.

-That said, this can _quickly_ become overwhelming for larger projects; its best to compile using [Ant](learn_to_code/java?id=compiling-with-ant), [Maven](learn_to_code/java?id=compiling-with-maven), or Gradle.
+That said, this can _quickly_ become overwhelming for larger projects; its best to compile using [Ant](learn_to_code/java/java_basics?id=compiling-with-ant), [Maven](learn_to_code/java/java_basics?id=compiling-with-maven), or Gradle.

 ## Advanced Compiling

 More often than not, your projects will be so massive that you will not want to compile dozens - or even hundreds - of .java files with `javac`.
 The oldest way to do this is 'make', but this is not often used in Java anymore.
-The two largest tools that are used to compile Java code are [Ant](learn_to_code/java?id=compiling-with-ant) and [Maven](learn_to_code/java?id=compiling-with-maven).
+The two largest tools that are used to compile Java code are [Ant](learn_to_code/java/ant) and [Maven](learn_to_code/java/maven) (my personal favorite).

 ## The Class File